lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 }
 ```

+Previously, the data transformation was implemented as a viewController method.
+It has now been implemented as a *method object*.

 Besides encapsulating the code responsible for the transformation, `TransactionListTwoSourcesTransformer` has a few other significant changes:

 - the data is passed into the class at initialization.
-This was done to make it easier to setup tests for the transformer.
+This was done to make it easier to setup tests for the transformer .
 - the group types have been encapsulated by the Group class.
 - the responsibility for conversion of input data has been moved to the `TransactionModel`class.
+- the responsibility for conversion of output data has been moved to the implementor of the `TransactionListTransformerOutput` class.
 - the iterator on the array of transactions has been formalized, by using an `IndexingIterator`.

-  ​
+These changes leave the `TransactionListTwoSourceTransformer` with one responsibility: convert the primitive data input to the primitive output that is necessary to fulfill the requirement of the transformation

+.